dharmab/dcs-campaigns/theaters/calamity/CONTRIBUTING.md

 Requirements for acceptable SEAD templates:

-SAM sites must have at least three variants, each in a different location, configured with the [`exclusion`](https://jtoppins.github.io/dct/designer.html#exclusion) value set to `RegionName-TemplateID`.
+SAM sites must have at least three variants, each in a different location, configured with the [`exclusion`](https://jtoppins.github.io/dct/designer.html#exclusion) value set to `(SAM|EWR)-RegionName-TemplateID`.
 This inhibits players from memorizing the exact location of each site.

 Groups must be named and unit names prefixed according to one of the following patterns.
 This makes the radars work with the Air Interception script, and makes it easy to identify units in TacView when troubleshooting.
   - `SAM-RegionName-TemplateID-VariantID` for SAM sites, e.g. `SAM-Gudauta-2-3` is the third variant of the second SEAD template in Gudauta.